Lab-Kalibrasi/telollama-multi-model/README.md

 ## Usage

 Simply start a chat with the bot on Telegram.
 The bot will respond with a tsundere personality, gradually warming up as the conversation progresses.
 It can discuss topics like anime and coding, adapting its responses based on the context of the conversation.
+The bot can now also express anger in response to certain triggers, adding more depth to its emotional range.

 ## AI Models